 The shower building provides free showers in a central location.
-Water is pre-heated by solar panels, part of Kejimkujik's efforts to reduce energy consumption.
+Water is pre-heated by solar panels, part of Parks Canada's efforts to reduce energy consumption.

 Playgrounds are located by most washroom buildings and within the campground loops.

 In the summer, during evenings, take a short walk from your campsite to Keji’s Amphitheatre.
-Check the activity schedule to see what evenings the amphitheatre comes alive with images, music, and drama.
+Check the interpretation schedule to see what evenings the amphitheatre comes alive with images, music, and drama.

 The focal point of Keji’s Dark Sky Preserve activities is the Sky Circle.
 Located off of P1 in the campground, it is handy for that late-night walk back to the campsite when the Dark Sky program is done.

-Do you like to share your campfire with others?
+Enjoy a guided campfire program with one of our interpreters!
 The Fire Circle is the ideal place to come and sing, tell stories, and share your adventures in Keji with other visitors.
 The Circle is near the Amphitheatre in P1.
-Consult the activity schedule to find out about program times.
+Consult the interpretation schedule to find out about program times.

 All sites have a firepit.
 Do not leave your fire unattended.
 Firewood is for sale at the campground kiosk.
 Buying and burning local firewood only is encouraged to help control the spread of invasive species (i.e. Fire ants, etc.) Learn more about the dangers of moving firewood